veit/jupyter-tutorial/README.rst

    For the creation of a PDF file you need additional packages.

-   For Debian/Ubuntu you get this with:
+   For Debian/Ubuntu you get them with the following command:

    .. code-block:: console